 A frequentist approach in the situation above might focus on estimating whether the coin is loaded towards heads or towards tails.
 With n low, one might conclude that there is not enough information to reliably make an estimate, and continue to predict heads in the next throw with probability 0.5.
 Then, as n increases, one would reach a point where one would conclude that one could reliably estimate the direction of the bias.
-From that point on, the predicted probability for heads would be exactly 0.7 or 0.3, depending on the estimate.
+From that point on, the predicted probability for heads would generally be exactly 0.7 or 0.3, depending on the estimate, although enough later data pointing in the other direction could switch the estimate.